Consultation-Liaison Psychiatry Fellowship

 Eligibility

-Completion of accredited US or Canadian psychiatric residency training program is required.
+Completion of accredited U.S. or Canadian psychiatric residency training program is required.

 Please note that additional requirements apply for Canadian applicants—you can check the ACGME rules or contact us for more information.